To process workplace pension files within your payroll, you first need to setup a pension scheme for your business.

 - Calculate pension on qualifying earnings: If you wish to calculate the pension on qualifying earnings then tick this box.

-- Please fill in the Employer Contribution and the Employee contribution at the correct rates and if a pay category is applicable please select it from the drop down menus and select the frequency.
+- Please fill in the Employer Contribution and the Employee contribution at the correct rates.

 On the lower half of this page you will see that there are Postponement Rules.